rbnhmll/vue-workshop/vueJS_workshop.md

   },
 });
 ```

+>**Note** ☝
+> Since we are now including the `searchingMessage` in this component, we need to remember to remove it from the main Vue Object.

 Finally, we can render our component in our app, by using the component name as the element.
 Let's also include the `v-if` from before, but this time at the component level.